WL1218V - Wood lathe Vevor - Free user manual and instructions

 Tailstock movement

-If one of them does not tighten properly against the bed when the locking handle tightened, adjust it as follows.
+If one of them does not tighten properly against the bed when the locking handle is tightened, adjust it as follows.

-- Reinstall stud.
+- Reinstall the stud.

-Technical diagram of a mechanical assembly with labeled component C (no readable text or symbols)| Tool restTool rest is provided with your lathe.
+| Tool restTool rest is provided with your lathe.
 It is designed to allow adjustment for height, position on the bed, and angle to the wLoosen locking handle on tool rest base slide base forward or back, and to angle the bed.
 Tighten locking handle firmly be operating lathe.Loosen handle (H) to raise or lower tool and angle it to the work.
 Tighten handle operating lathe. | ![]() |

 | Spur center: Installing/removingThe spur center (K)is installed into the head spindle.
 The center should first be mounted your workpiece, and then installed into the spindle.1.
 Disconnect lathe from power source.2.
 Clean tapered end of center, and inside headstock spindle, then push center into headstock spindle.3.
 To remove a center, first remove workpie from lathe.
 Insert knockout rod (J)through ho handwheel and tap the end of spur center. | ![]() |